The Dinosaurs of Dinosaur

 Types of Dinosaurs

 Dinosaur National Monument was home to many kinds of dinosaurs.
 All dinosaurs are traditionally grouped into two categories.
 There's the ornithischians, which means "bird hipped," and the saurischians, which means "lizard hipped."
 Ornithischians feature a hip structure resembling that of modern-day birds, where both the pubis and ischium bones point backward at a slightly downturned angle.
 Saurischians, on the other hand, tend to have hips that resemble those of modern-day lizards.
-In them, the pubis bone usually points forward and down.
-All sauropods and theropods belong to the saurischian order of dinosaurs.
+In saurischians, the pubis bone usually points forward and down.
+All sauropods and theropods belong to the saurischian order of dinosaurs, even though some theropods did evolve a more bird-like hip structure later on.
 The interactive image below shows the difference between saurischian "lizard-like" hips and ornithischian "bird-like" hips.
 Drag the middle arrow up and down to see each hip type.

 A drawing that shows the lizard-like hip structure of saurischian dinosaurs, with the pubis bone pointing forward and down.
 Text says "Saurischian Hips" with ilium, ischium, and pubis bones labeled.
 A drawing that shows the lizard-like hip structure of saurischian dinosaurs, with the pubis bone pointing forward and down.
 Text says "Saurischian Hips" with ilium, ischium, and pubis bones labeled.